RajsimmanRavi/Elascale_secure/README.md

 ```

 ## Elascale Deployment

+After deploying your (or above) application, you can deploy the Elascale platform.

 Deploy the Elascale using the following command: ```sudo /home/ubuntu/Elascale_secure/./deploy_elascale.sh```

 Note: It requires the SAVI username and password for VM deployment on the infrastructure